-The safety of our volunteers, hosts, and partners is our most important concern.
-We have established the following safety precautions and hygiene practices that we are asking all volunteers to follow to prevent the spread of COVID-19.
-We also encourage everyone to get vaccinated if you are able to and eligible.
-Please also abide by all state and local regulations.
+The safety of our volunteers, hosts, and partners is our highest concern.
+We have established the following safety precautions and hygiene practices to prevent the spread of COVID-19.
+Volunteers are also required to abide by all host, local, state and federal COVID-19 guidelines.

 - While Volunteer Vacations are operating with additional safety precautions in place, there are still inherent risks associated with travel and gathering in small groups outside of your household.
 Individuals must make their own decision using their best judgment and risk tolerance about whether to participate in a Volunteer Vacation.